nyasu3w/mrubyc-m5/README.md

 - Easy extention with many arduino library

 The compactness is important and implemented functions are rather little, but you can implement/extend more for your purpose.
-Though, this project do not pursue compactness in fact.
+Though, this project do not pursue compactness so far.

 ## Example projects
 Placed in "projects" directory.